kragen/derctuo/markdown/toolpath-optimization.md

 optimization step.
 But in most cases P is almost the same as a previous P, so most of the answers will also be almost the same.

-Caching-based incrementalization approaches, like Umut Acar's "self-adjusting computation", can often provide speedups of five or so orders of magnitude if P is *almost the same* in a very particular
+Caching-based incrementalization approaches, like Umut Acar’s “self-adjusting computation”, can often provide speedups of five or so orders of magnitude if P is *almost the same* in a very particular
 sense: if most of its components have *no* change, but some of them have *arbitrary* change.
 Incrementalizing the procedure in this way